Support & Resistance Level and Supply & Demand Zone are very common and popular jargon in technical analysis.

 What is the difference between Support & Resistance Level and Supply & Demand Zone?

-In my opinion, Support & Resistance Level is the value of price that tested couple times and hard to break.
-The zone is formed by two adjacent levels where price may oscillate between those two levels.
+In my opinion, Support & Resistance Level is the value of price that tested a couple of times and hard to break.
+The zone is formed by two adjacent levels, where price may oscillate between those two levels.

 Imagine the levels as horizontal lines, and the zones are areas between two horizontal lines.

 In a nutshell, they indicate where the price direction may reverse, so you can act accordingly.

 There are a couple of methods to draw the Support & Resistance Level and Supply & Demand Zone, In most case, people will use swing high or low, or pivot points as the level.
 But there are too many of them, and not all pivot points will become Support & Resistance Level.

 Some support or resistance level is hard to break, but after the price break through that level, resistance will become support and vice versa, I define it as Critical Level.